Wang Tuoh

 Wang Tuoh (王拓 (Wáng Tuò, Ông Thok); 9 January 1944 – 9 August 2016) was a Taiwanese writer, public intellectual, literary critic, and politician.
 He was born in Badouzi, then a small fishing village near the northern port city of Keelung.
 His name was originally Wang Hung-chiu (王紘久).

+Education

+Wang graduated from National Taiwan Normal University with a bachelor's degree in Chinese literature and earned a master's degree in the subject from National Chengchi University.
+He then studied literature in the United States at the University of Iowa.

 Writing career

 Wang Tuoh published his first short story, The Hanging Tree in 1970, and went on to write a series of stories set in his home village of Badouzi that drew heavily on his own experiences in a small, insular village where everyone is part of a larger family that has been there for five generations.
 The most well-known of these stories is the novella Auntie Jinshui (金水嬸; published September 1976) which describes the story of the eponymous Auntie Jinshui.
 Auntie Jinshui is a street peddler who has successfully raised and educated six sons, but falls upon especially hard times after being swindled by a priest introduced to her by one of her sons.
 She then falls behind on her payments to her Hui (會), an informal village credit network, and finds herself gradually ostracized from her friends and family.
 This novella was also later made into a movie.

 His novels are The Story of Cowbelly Harbor (牛肚港的故事; published 1982) and Taipei, Taipei! (台北，台北!; published 1983), both written while he was in jail as a political prisoner.